weaversa/cryptol-course/labs/Language/Basics.md

 Because type values and variable values are different classes of variables, they cannot interact directly.
 If we think of these two classes being in a hierarchy, type variables would be above value variables.
-With this hierarchy mind, Cryptol does allow type variables to be **demoted** to value variables, but value variables cannot be promoted to type variables.
+With this hierarchy in mind, Cryptol does allow type variables to be **demoted** to value variables, but value variables cannot be promoted to type variables.
 For example, the following is not possible.